bamless/cvector/README.md

     // 'Copy constructor', copies the contents of `vec` into `vecCpy` Vector vecCpy = vecCopy(&vec);

-    // Copy assignments works similarly, but operates on a vector already
+    // Copy assignments work similarly, but operate on a vector that is already
     // initialized, freeing its element before copying the other vector's data Vector vec2 = vecNew(sizeof(int));